+Design

+We summarized the 3x3 between-subject experimental design in Table 4: 3 status quo conditions (replication: Compact Fluorescent bulbs [CFL] versus Light Emitting Diode bulbs [LED] versus control with no status quo) by 3 default conditions (extension: CFL versus LED versus control with no defaults).
+We randomized the display of conditions (“evenly presented” in Qualtrics).

 Procedure

 [For review: The Qualtrics survey .QSF file and an exported DOCX file are provided on the OSF folder.
 A preview link of the Qualtrics survey is provided on: https://hku.au1.qualtrics.com/jfe/preview/previewId/27899a48-ba75-4ee0-af66-5a2d3970d017/SV_bPBZkp8knWeyfQi?Q_CHL=preview&Q_SurveyVersionID=current ]

 Participants completed the survey via the online survey system Qualtrics.
 Participants indicated their consent, with four questions confirming their eligibility, understanding, and agreement with study terms, which they must answer with a “yes” and required responses in order to proceed to the study.
 Three of the four questions also served as attention checks, with the options order being rotated (yes, no, not sure).
-Participants were then randomly assigned to one of the 12 conditions (2x3x2 between design).
+Participants were then randomly assigned to one of the 9 conditions (3x3 between subject design).
 The scenario and choice defaults varied between conditions, with the dependent variables being the same across conditions.

-In their assigned conditions, participants first read a scenario, and answered comprehension questions ensuring their comprehension of the status quo and past behavior manipulations in their assigned scenario.
-Participants had to answer these questions correctly before proceeding, and if they answered incorrectly they would get a message asking them to re-examine their responses, and they can try and answer those multiple times until getting the correct answers.
+In their assigned conditions, participants first read a scenario, and answered comprehension questions ensuring their comprehension of the status quo manipulations in their assigned scenario.
+Participants had to answer these questions correctly before proceeding, and if they answered incorrectly, they would get a message asking them to re-examine their responses, and they can try and answer those multiple times until getting the correct answers.
 This was not meant to exclude inattentive participants, but rather to alert participants to a possible misunderstanding, and to communicate to participants we were serious about them reading the scenario carefully and their correct comprehension of the scenario.
 We note that status quo comprehension checks are a deviation from the target’s original methods, which we felt are important to ensure that our participants indeed read, understood, and processed the crucial information.

-In the following page, participants were shown a reminder of the scenario, and then indicated their choice between INC and CFL bulbs (replication) and their preference of light bulb (extension).
-Defaults were manipulated through pre-selecting the default option in the dichotomous choice set and setting the slider to the default in the preference question.
+In the following page, participants were shown a reminder of the scenario, and then indicated their choice between LED and CFL bulbs (replication) and their preference of light bulb (extension).
+Defaults were manipulated through pre-selecting the default option in the dichotomous choice set and also setting a pre-selection on the slider, aligned with the pre-selected choice of default, in the preference question. (see Figure 1a)

+Figure 1a

+Example of the question presented under a default choice manipulation (CFL-Default condition).

 Below the choice and preference questions, we added an extension comprehension clarification to help ensure that participants understood the dichotomous options correctly.
 We felt that this was important given that in the target article the choices between “to leave the Incandescent bulbs” and “to switch to Compact Fluorescent Bulbs” might be misunderstood, given that the word “leave” has several meanings, and that “switch to” did not seem to fully describe the status quo, and the act of removing the current bulbs and installing new bulbs instead.

-Participants then rated their agreement to the dependent measure statements examining perceived effort and endorsement, and answered several exploratory questions checking whether they noticed the defaults, and their interpretation of defaults .
+Participants then rated their agreement to the dependent measure statements examining perceived effort and endorsement, and answered several exploratory questions checking whether they noticed the defaults, their interpretation of defaults, and questions regarding their knowledge of the recent regulation change of light bulb in the United States and their state of residence.

 Finally, participants answered funneling questions, provided demographic information, and were debriefed.

 Manipulations

-Replication

-IV(1): Status quo (INC-status quo vs. CFL-status quo)
+Replication: Status quo: CFL-status quo vs. LED-status quo